pmd/pmd/docs/pages/pmd/projectdocs/decisions/adr-3.md

 PMD is mainly developed in the Java programming language.
 The build tool is Maven and the PMD build consists of several maven modules.

-* Classes belonging to one module should be in the same package (or sub-packages).
+* All packages belonging to a given module should have a common package prefix.
 * Given a package name, it should be easy to figure out to which module this package belongs.
 There is a 1:1 mapping between maven module and package.
 This rule helps to find the source code for any fully qualified (Java) class name.
 * Two modules must not define the same packages.
 That means, it is not allowed that any given package spans more than